Georgia Driving Rules & Resources

 Once you are 15 years old, you can apply online for a Learner's Permit.

 You must present documentation showing your identity, residential address, and US citizenship or proof of lawful status in the United States.
-Your full Social Security Number must be provided on the required online License/ID/Permit Form.
+Your Social Security Number must be provided on the required online License/ID/Permit Form.
 Please refer to Real ID Requirements for more information.
-If you are under the age of 18, you must provide proof of school enrollment.
-Please refer to the Required Documents Section for more information.
+If you are under 18, you must provide proof of school enrollment.
+Please refer to the Required Documents Section for more details.

 Knowledge Exam

-The Knowledge Exam consists of two tests - the Road Rules Test and the Road Signs Test.
+The Knowledge Exam consists of the Road Rules and Signs Test.
 You must pass each test.
-A minimum score of 15 out of 20 correct answers, on each test, is required to pass.
+A minimum score of 15 out of 20 correct answers on each trial is required to pass.

 Phase 2: Getting Your Class D Provisional License

-Once you are 16 years old, have held your Learner's Permit for at least one year (with no major violations that resulted in the suspension of your permit), and satisfied the Driver Education (Joshua's Law) requirements, you can apply online for a Provisional License.
+Once you are 16 years old, have held your Learner's Permit for at least one year (with no significant violations that resulted in the suspension of your permit), and have satisfied the Driver Education (Joshua's Law) requirements, you can apply online for a Provisional License.

 A driving log is not required, but a Parent or Guardian must be present when applying for the license at DDS.
-The parent will be required to attest to the teen's completion of this training.
+The parent must attest to the teen's completion of this training.

 Road Skills Test

-On the Road Skills Test, you will be expected to do all or part of a series of tests.
-For a sample list view Road Skills Test Overview.
+You will be expected to do all or part of a series of tests on the Road Skills Test.
+For a sample list, view Road Skills Test Overview.
 You must present your vehicle registration and valid insurance card.
-The tag (license plate) cannot be expired and your vehicle must pass a safety inspection.
+The tag (license plate) cannot expire, and your vehicle must pass a safety inspection.
 Schedule your road test appointment online now.

 Restrictions

-- During the second six months, following issuance, only one passenger under 21 years of age and who is not a member of the driver's immediate family can ride in the vehicle.
+• During the second six months following issuance, only one passenger under 21 years of age who is not a member of the driver's immediate family can ride in the vehicle.

-- After one year from the date of issuance, only three passengers under 21 years of age and who are not members of the driver's immediate family can ride in the vehicle.
+• After one year from the date of issuance, only three passengers under 21 years of age and not members of the driver's immediate family can ride in the vehicle.

 Phase 3: Getting Your Class C Driver's License

-At age 18, you can upgrade your license to a Class C (under 21) Driver's License.
-A Class D to C upgrade can be done using Online Services or by downloading the DDS 2 Go Mobile App.
+At age 18, you can upgrade your driver's license to a Class C (under 21) driver's license.
+You can do a Class D to C upgrade using Online Services or downloading the DDS 2 Go Mobile App.